 LESSON: When picking out projects for smaller areas, choose one with a simple design.
 Details in smaller designs get lost.

 These are projects I did not do but were done by my friends.
 I can't comment on how easy or difficult they were to complete.
 They are here to give you ideas of what is available.

-1980's - Animals - Barbeques - Cake Boss - Camping and Scouts - Chocolate - Dinosaurs - Disney - Disney Stories - Dr Seuss - Dr Who - Dragons and Wizards - Emojis - Fairies - FALL for Thanksgiving - Farms - Gaming - Gnomes - Hispanic Fiestas - Ice Cream Socials - Movies and TV - Animated Movies - Kid's TV - Music - Paw Patrol - Pirates - Planes, Trains & Cars - Pokemon - Princesses - RoBlox and Minecraft - Sesame St and The Muppets - Sports - Spring and Gardens - Star Wars - Steampunk - Summer and Beaches - Superheroes - Transformers - Under the Sea - Unicorns and Rainbows
+1980's - Animals - Barbeques - Cake Boss - Camping and Scouts - Chocolate - Dinosaurs - Disney - Disney Stories - Dr Seuss - Dr Who - Dragons and Wizards - Emojis - Fairies - FALL for Thanksgiving - Farms - Gaming - Gnomes - Hispanic Fiestas - Ice Cream Socials - Movies and TV - Animated Movies - Kid's TV - Music - Paw Patrol - Pirates - Planes, Trains & Cars - Pokemon - Princesses - RoBlox and Minecraft - Sesame St and The Muppets - Sports, Hunting & Fishing - Spring and Gardens - Star Wars - Steampunk - Summer and Beaches - Superheroes - Transformers - Under the Sea - Unicorns and Rainbows